Battle of Flodden: Background

-Centuries of intermittent warfare between England and Scotland had been formally brought to an end by the Treaty of Perpetual Peace which James IV, King of Scots, and Henry VII of England signed in 1502.
+Centuries of intermittent warfare between England and Scotland had been formally brought to an end by the Treaty of Perpetual Peace which James IV of Scotland and Henry VII of England signed in 1502.
 However, relations were soon soured by repeated cross-border raids, rivalry at sea leading to the death of the Scottish privateer Andrew Barton and the capture of his ships in 1511, and increasingly bellicose rhetoric by King Henry VIII of England in claiming to be the overlord of Scotland.
-Conflict began when James IV, King of Scots, declared war on England to honour the Auld Alliance with France by diverting Henry's English troops from their campaign against the French king, Louis XII.
-At this time, England was involved as a member of the "Catholic League" in the War of the League of Cambrai, defending Italy and the Pope from the French, a part of the Italian Wars.
+Conflict began when James declared war on England to honour the Auld Alliance with France by diverting Henry's English troops from their campaign against King Louis XII of France.
+At this time, England was involved as a member of the "Catholic League" in the War of the League of Cambrai, defending Italy and the pope from the French, a part of the Italian Wars.

 Pope Leo X, already a signatory to the anti-French Treaty of Mechlin, sent a letter to James threatening him with ecclesiastical censure for breaking his peace treaties with England on 28 June 1513, and subsequently James was excommunicated by Cardinal Christopher Bainbridge.
 James also summoned sailors and sent the Scottish navy, including the Great Michael, to join the ships of Louis XII of France.
 The fleet of twenty-two vessels commanded by James Hamilton, 1st Earl of Arran, departed from the Firth of Forth on 25 July accompanied by James as far as the Isle of May, intending to pass around the north of Scotland and create a diversion in Ireland before joining the French at Brest, from where it might cut the English line of communication across the English Channel.
-However, the fleet was so badly delayed that it played no part in the war; unfortunately, James had sent most of his experienced artillerymen with the expedition, a decision which was to have unforeseen consequences for his land campaign.
+However, the fleet was so badly delayed that it played no part in the war; James had sent most of his experienced artillerymen with the expedition, a decision which was to have unforeseen consequences for his land campaign.